access-ci-org/access-shib-idp/README.md

 ### Test ECP Login

-You must text ECP (command line) access in order to verify Duo MFA works with both ECP and web-based clients.
+You must test ECP (command line) access in order to verify Duo MFA works with both ECP and web-based clients.
 ECP testing is performed with the https://cilogon.org/ecp.pl script.
 Example: